AlexisZankowitch/Image_analysis/README.md

 # Image_analysis
 project Enssat

-change base_path variable by your path ptah to this directory.
+change base_path variable in the fonction initialization (utility.sce) by your path to this directory.

 ###### scilab command :